Skip to main content

 • Members (5) - the number of members in the workspace

-• Assigned to (6) - who the policy vulnerability is assigned to for a resolution
+• Assigned to (6) - to whom the policy vulnerability tasks are assigned for resolution

-• Last Activity Date (7) - the date and time of the last time there was an activity logged on the workspace
+• Last Activity Date (7) - the date and time when activity was last logged on the workspace

 Additionally, you can complete the following actions for the policy vulnerability:

-• Ask Members (8) - this action requests that the workspace members select new workspace owners
+• Ask Members (8) - this action will send e-mails and create tasks for the workspace members to suggest new workspace owners; available only on workspaces where task delegation is not enabled

-• The Ellipsis (more options) Menu (9) - clicking the 3 dots next to the Ask Members button provides the option to complete the following actions:
+• The Ellipsis (more options) Menu (9) - clicking the 3 dots next to the visible action buttons provides the option to complete the following actions:

-• Archive - this action archives the workspaces
+• Archive - this action archives the workspace

 • Delete - this action deletes the workspace